 Being injured whilst trying to avoid an approaching vehicle

-Imagine the scene: you’re walking along minding your own business, when suddenly a car swerves onto the pavement.
-You have to jump to avoid a collision and end up landing awkwardly, suffering an injury in the process.
+Imagine the scene: you’re walking along minding your own business when suddenly a car swerves onto the pavement.
+You have to jump to avoid a collision and end up landing awkwardly, hurting yourself in the process.
 Even though the car didn’t hit you, you may still have a strong claim for compensation.
-Speak to a personal injury lawyer.
+Speak to one of our personal injury lawyers specialising in pedestrian claims to see if you have a case.

 Being injured when not using a pedestrian crossing point

-Things get a bit trickier if you’re involved in a road accident as a pedestrian when crossing the road – but not at a designated crossing point.
-It comes down to who is deemed to be at fault.
-For example, if you stepped out between parked cars or didn’t look properly, it may be that the accident is your fault and not the driver’s.
+Things get a bit trickier if you’re involved in a road accident as a pedestrian when crossing the road away from a designated crossing point.
+It comes down to who is responsible for the accident.
+For example, if you stepped out between parked cars or didn’t look properly, it may be that the accident is your fault and not the drivers’.
+However, if the driver who collided with you was driving at excessive speed, they will be partially responsible for the injuries you sustained.
+In these cases, liability will be split, according to who was more in the wrong and the compensation payout will be split consequently.

-If you have suffered an injury or been involved in an road accident as a pedestrian – and you feel sure it wasn’t your fault – the best idea is to contact a personal injury lawyer.
-We can help establish whether you have a valid claim for compensation or not.
+If you have been involved in a road accident as a pedestrian – and you feel sure it wasn’t your fault – you should contact Watermans Solicitors as soon as possible.
+Our expert pedestrian accident solicitors can help establish whether you have a valid claim and advise on how much compensation you could be entitled to.